sandalle/nst-world-of-color/README.md

 NST World of Color (Minecraft 1.12.x)
 ============================

-This branch, 'World of Color', is for Minecraft 1.12.

 Never Stop Toasting Minecraft 1.12.2 modpack by Lolmer.
 Just posting what I use for my family to play at home.

 I may add/remove mods throughout the lifespan of this pack as my family's needs and wants change.